subhaushsingh/Data-structures-and-Algorithm/README.md

 # Data Structures and Algorithms
-repository for DSA practice and problem-solving.
+Repository for DSA practice and problem-solving.

 ## Overview